ngTrumbitta/generator-angular-trumbitta/README.md

 BTW, I consider a best practice to use Bower for libraries needed by the application you are developing, and npm for libraries needed by Grunt or any other *infrastructural* tool you might want to use.

-#### Subgenerators for factories, services, filters, everything

-I have a bunch of those already planned, and I'm going to add them one day or another (see issues on GitHub).
-If you feel like helping, just let me know in the issues and I'll provide an example to be transformed into a subgenerator.

 #### i18n

 The generated app has a good enough support for your i18n needs, by using the way more than good enough [angular-gettext](https://angular-gettext.rocketeer.be/).